1. Media Subsystem Profile¶

 - Media Subsystem Maintainers:

-Responsible for the subsystem as a whole, with access to the entire subsystem.
+Media Core Maintainers who are also responsible for the subsystem as a whole, with access to the entire subsystem.
 Responsible for merging Pull Requests from other Media Maintainers.

-Under Review: Used if the patch requires a second opinion or when it is part of a pull request;Accepted: Once a patch is merged in the multi-committer tree.Superseded: There is a newer version of the patch posted to the mailing list.Duplicated: There was another patch doing the same thing from someone else that was accepted.Not Applicable: Use for patch series that are not merged at media.git tree (e.g. drm, dmabuf, upstream merge, etc.) but were cross-posted to the linux-media mailing list.
+Under Review: Used if the patch requires a second opinion or when it is part of a Pull Request;Superseded: There is a newer version of the patch posted to the mailing list.Duplicated: There was another patch doing the same thing from someone else that was accepted.Not Applicable: Use for patch series that are not merged at media.git tree (e.g. drm, dmabuf, upstream merge, etc.) but were cross-posted to the linux-media mailing list.Accepted: Once a patch is merged in the multi-committer tree.
+Only Media Maintainers with commit rights are allowed to set this state.

 Changes Requested: if a new revision was requested;Rejected: if the proposed change is not acceptable at all.